publiccodenet/about/activities/board-support/board-meeting-process.md

 # Board meeting process, agendas and minutes

-The secretary of the Foundation for Public Code Vereniging is responsible for the preparation and continuity of the board meetings
+The secretary of the Foundation for Public Code Vereniging is responsible for the preparation and continuity of the board meetings.

 The secretary can be assisted in these tasks with:

-* tracking progress by members on agreed actions,
+* tracking progress by members on agreed actions
-* helping board members provide input in a timely and complete manner,
+* helping board members provide input in a timely and complete manner
-* minuting, noting and colating information that the board can use,
+* minuting, noting and collating information that the board can use
-* helping craft a complete agenda.
+* helping craft a complete agenda

 ## When what happens

-2 weeks before the board meeting the secretary sends one email with the:
+2 weeks before the board meeting the secretary sends an email with the:

-* notification of upcoming meeting,
+* notification of upcoming meeting
-* request for agenda items and attachments and announcement of the deadline in 6 days,
+* request for agenda items and attachments, and announcement of the deadline in 6 days
-* overview of the open action items.
+* overview of the open action items

-1 week before the board meeting the secretary sends out:

-* the meeting agenda and all its attachments as 1 (printable) PDF to the board members.
+One week before the board meeting, the secretary sends out the meeting agenda and all its attachments as 1 (printable) PDF to the board members.

-At the board meeting, minutes are taken.
-The secretary is responsible for these but can be assisted.
+The board meeting is minuted.
+The secretary is responsible for the minutes but can be assisted.

-1 week after the board meeting the secretary sends out 1 (printable) PDF with:
+One week after the board meeting the secretary sends out 1 (printable) PDF with:

-* the decisions made (decision list),
+* the decisions made (decision list)
-* the actions the board members agreed to perform (action list),
+* the actions the board members agreed to perform (action list)
-* the notes of the board meeting (minutes).
+* the notes of the board meeting (minutes)

-In all other weeks an email can be sent to all board members with:

-* overview of the open action items.
+Board members may be sent an overview of the open action items between meetings.

 ## Archive

 The archive of the board will be kept on a secret shared drive.

-The drive is accessable to board members whilst a member.
-Future board members can see the historical archive as well.
+The drive is accessible to board members whilst a member.
+Future board members can also see the historical archive.
 Access is also granted to those assisting the secretary.

-The drive has the following:
+The drive contents are:

-* a `Next meeting` folder for the next meeting containing the `Agenda` and attachments for the next meeting,
+* `Next meeting` folder for the next meeting containing the `Agenda` and attachments for the next meeting
-* a `To be removed` folder for documents to be removed,
+* `To be removed` folder for documents to be removed
-* a `Past meetings` folder with in it for every meeting:
+* `Past meetings` folder with in it for every meeting:
     * the agenda and attachments PDF as `YYYY-MM-DD Agenda.pdf`,
     * the minutes, decisions and actions PDF as `YYYY-MM-DD Minutes.pdf`,
-* the `Action points list` tracker,
+* `Action points list` tracker
-* the `Decision list` decision tracker.
+* `Decision list` decision tracker